 Geological formations of cenotes

 Regardless of their shape or size, cenotes are important because of the legends and history they sustain.
-A visit to a cenote means not only connecting with nature, but obtaining respect for its cultural and symbolic meaning.
+A visit to a cenote means not only connecting with nature but obtaining respect for its cultural and symbolic meaning.
 For the Maya, cenotes were sacred and they often offered tributes in gratitude for the abundance of water.
-The cenotes are life; life that lies in the richness of its cultural context.
+The cenotes are life; a life that lies in the richness of its cultural context.
 Respect their history and the cenote itself will restore the natural beauty, giving us the opportunity to find inside of ourselves the same magic it keeps.